Kemuma001/Kemuma001/README.md

     Feedback and improvement-promptt serve as the feedbaackk for AI models,helping them to learn and improve perfomance.
     Collaboration and coommunication-prrompt facilitatee communicattion between human and AI moodels.
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+         Vague prompt
+    "write an exercise abouut the importance of exercise" Improved
+       "Write an evidence-based article explorinng the specific health benefit of daily physical activity" importance oof improved
+     Clear-specifies the topic or explanation.
+     It clarifies the following activities, and memorable reasons.